macartan/macartan.github.io/_pages/teaching/how-to-write.md

 - **Use the present tense when describing things being done in the text**: "I describe my strategy in Chapter 2 and my findings in Chapter 3."
 Not "I will describe my strategy in Chapter 2 and my findings in Chapter 3."
 And not "I described my strategy in Chapter 2 and my findings in Chapter 3."
 Past tense is of course fine for past events: "I *use* information from interviews *conducted* in . . ."

 - **Math**: Get math formatting right.
 In particular, never start a sentence with math; always have math in italics.
 So, not “x denotes commodities” but “We use *x* to denote commodities.”
 Use the equation editor in Word or, if you have a lot of math, use [LaTeX](http://www.latex-project.org/).
+Be sure to italicize properly: $f(x) = \mathbb{E}[x]$.

 - **Hyperbole**: Avoid superlatives: vast, massive, extraordinary.
+Use adjectives sparingly.

+- **Emphasis**: I quite like italics and bolding but if you write well you generally shouldn't need them.
+Never EVER use capitalization for emphasis.

 - **Modesty**: